 Do birthing centers take insurance?

 Yes!
 Fika Midwifery & The Coit House Birth Center can bill most health insurance companies and is in network with Highmark WNY.
-BCBS Medicaid is our preferred Medicaid Managed Care plan, and if you have a different Medicaid Managed Care plan, you can usually switch your Medicaid plan to BCBS Medicaid.
+Fidelis Medicaid is our preferred Medicaid Managed Care plan, and if you have a different Medicaid Managed Care plan, you can usually switch your Medicaid plan to Fidelis Medicaid.
 If you have insurance such as Cigna, Aetna, NYSHIP or many other plans, you can utilize your out-of-network benefits for your care at Fika Midwifery & The Coit House, or we can attempt to obtain prior authorization.
 We also accept HSA and FSA cards and have had success with clients seeking reimbursement from a Christian health-sharing plan.

 Fika Midwifery also has affordable self pay rates–a flat rate for all of the prenatal care, delivery, and postpartum care and a set fee schedule for wellness care–for those clients with no insurance, out of network insurance, or a high deductible plan.